grafana/loki/docs/sources/alerting/_index.md

 - Recording rules.
 - Backend metric stores adapters for generated alert and recording rule data.
 The first will likely be Cortex, as Loki is built atop it.
-  - The first will likely be Cortex, as Loki is built atop it.
 - Introduce LogQL v2.

 ## Misc Details: Metrics backends vs in-memory